Tessa’s Recipe Rundown

 For the border icing:

-- In a small bowl, use a fork to beat together all the ingredients except the food coloring.
-Beat in the food coloring, a few drops at a time, until colored to your liking.
+- In a small bowl, use a fork to beat together the sugar, vanilla, and 1 tablespoon of the liquid.
+If it’s too thick, add more liquid until you achieve your desired consistency.
+Mix in the food coloring, a few drops at a time, until colored to your liking.
 The mixture should be very thick but still pourable.
-Add more powdered sugar as needed.
+Add more sifted powdered sugar as needed to thicken, or more liquid to thin.

 - Transfer the border icing to a squeeze bottle using a funnel.
 You can also scoop into a pastry bag fitted with a small plain tip.
 Before you begin icing any cookies, take a few moments to practice on a piece of parchment paper to get the feel of the icing.